EllaFerreira/Repo-Group-test/README.md

 # Weather-Dashboard-Bootcamp

 A simple web application that allows users to search for a city to get the current weather and 5 day forecast.
 Cities that users previously looked up will be saved in their local storage.
+This web application was created using HTML, CSS, JavaScript, and jQuery.
+The Bulma CSS framework was used for styling the application.
+The OpenWeather API was used to retrieve weather information for this application.
+Moment.js was used to parse time and date information.

 #Criteria